Pages

 By profession, teachers cultivate minds; but by imitation, they also cultivate overall health and

 fitness.
 Quintilian, a Roman rhetorician, once said, “It is the nurse that the child first hears, and her words that he will first attempt to imitate.”
 Nurses may be the first, but teachers are among the most consistent voices children will hear.
-Betty Lindquist, a 27 year experienced educator, said, “Students look up to us as role models, and we want to say the right things and help set them on a good path.”
+Betty Lindquist, a 27-year experienced educator, said, “Students look up to us as role models, and we want to say the right things and help set them on a good path.”

 The Cardiovascular State of Our Youth

 Julia Steinberger, Director of Pediatric Cardiology at the University of Minneapolis in Minnesota recently authored a journal statement for the American Heart Association.
-Steinberger said that poor diet and physical inactivity are the top two reasons for the weakening cardiovascular heath of today’s youth.
+Steinberger said that poor diet and physical inactivity are the top two reasons for the weakening cardiovascular health of today’s youth.

 “About 91% of U.S. children have poor diets,” said Steinberger, “because they are consuming sugary foods and drinks.”